Making a Backup Sanitation Plan

 Consider making an evacuation version of you sanitation kit using the 2 buckets.
 Add everything you would need to make your family comfortable.

-• Take one of the buckets and place all items inside.
+- Gather and place all items needed with your porta-potties.
 See "Additional Items" next.

 How to assemble